 Income Tax (daň z příjmu) is paid by corporations and individuals.
 The corporate income tax is 19% of gross profit.
-Personal income tax is paid by any person who has residence or lives in the Czech Republic for at least 183 days in a year.
-Taxable income includes all income earned in the Czech Republic and abroad.
+Personal income tax is paid by any person who has residence or lives in Czechia for at least 183 days in a year.
+Taxable income includes all income earned in Czechia and abroad.
 The tax rate is flat and equal to 15%.
 The second tax bracket with the additional tax rate (+ 7 %) was introduced since 2013, but it is relevant just for the income, which is taxed by social security contribution.